kyegomez/LongNet/LongNet/README.md

 Both features can be helpful in tasks where sequence order matters.
 They are automatically applied in the forward method, but keep in mind that these add to the model complexity.

 Use this model just like the previous version.
-The input to the forward method is a tensor with shape `(batch_size, seq_len, d_model)`, where `seq_len` is the sequence length and `d_model` is the model dimension.
+The input to the forward method is a tensor with shape `(batch_size, seq_len, dim)`, where `seq_len` is the sequence length and `dim` is the model dimension.
 It returns an output tensor with the same shape.
 The model takes care of applying the `RelativePositionBias` and `XPOS` transformations automatically.

 Taking into account the multi-head attention specifics and computational complexity from the paper, the `DilatedAttention` class can be updated as follows.
 Now we include an offset for each attention head when selecting the query, key, and value vectors.
 And the outputs of different heads are concatenated into a final output as described in the paper.